The Concept

 The JouRney SOUTH

 In 2009, scientists fitted tiny geolocators — no larger than a button — to a group of nightingales singing in the Norfolk woodlands.
-These devices could record the birds’ position and indeed that autumn, one of the tagged nightingales slipped the green English borders, threaded its way over French fields across he Pyrenees and into Spain.
+These devices recorded the birds’ position and indeed that autumn, one of these tagged nightingales slipped the borders of an autumnal England, threaded its way over French fields, across the Pyrenees and into Spain.
 From there it headed west into Portugal, finally crossing the Mediterranean on a journey of thousands of miles to overwinter in the warm embrace of West Africa’s Senegambia region.
-The following spring, that same bird returned almost to the very twig where it’s journey began, allowing researchers to recover the device and unveil its hidden odyssey.
-This first glimpse of a migratory songbird’s full winter passage — once a mystery whispered across continents — became a testament to the nightingale’s astonishing endurance and a crucial key to understanding the threats it faces far from home.

 Why ‘The Whispering dome’?

 The Whispering Dome is inspired by the remarkable acoustic properties of the vast dome of St Paul’s Cathedral, which allows whispered messages to be carried clearly across great distances.
 In a similar way, the dome of the sky through which our nightingale migrates invites us to imagine how human songs, created at one point on the migratory map, might be heard and echoed at other points along her journey.

 Musical and cultural exchange has enriched human music-making since the earliest times.

-The Whispering Dome therefore seeks to “decolonise” the notion that Early Music was solely a European endeavour.
-West African and European cultures have met and influenced one another through intercontinental trade networks from as early as the seventh century, with Mediterranean maritime routes linking Europe to West African kingdoms with highly sophisticated cultures and musical traditions.
+The Whispering Dome therefore challenges the notion that Early Music was solely a European endeavour.
+West African and European cultures have met and influenced one another through intercontinental trade networks from as early as the seventh century.
+At this time particular maritime routes linked Europe to West African kingdoms with their highly sophisticated cultures and musical traditions.

 Musical cultures are not hermetically sealed from one another, and this is a reality that The Whispering Dome celebrates as we imagine the nightingale’s journey unfolding across the centuries, from the medieval period to the present day.